waterbycounty

 What's happening with rivers in Fairfield County right now?

-Fairfield County's primary USGS streamgage on the BROAD RIVER is currently reading 1,350 cubic feet per second — 26% of the long-term mean of 5,277.37 cfs.
+Fairfield County's primary USGS streamgage on the BROAD RIVER has a pipeline snapshot of 1,350 cubic feet per second — 26% of the long-term mean of 5,277.37 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Fairfield County water compare to the South Carolina average?